lrmendess/pyspark-minio-jupyter-lab/README.md

 > The only purpose of this project is learning, so never use this for production.

 ## :rocket: How to Execute
-To execute this project, a linux OS (including WSL) is required.
+To execute this project, a linux OS (including WSL) and a docker compose v2 are required.

 ### Build and start containers
 First, you need to build a docker image by typing `make build`.
 After that, type `make start` every time you want to start the service.